 While the effect is being investigated, there is a reason for DBS users to be careful.

-“Until more research is done to determine why some people with deep brain stimulation can no longer swim, it is crucial that people be told now of the potential risk of drowning and the need for a carefully supervised assessment of their swimming skills before going into deep water,” Waldvogel says.
+“Until more research is done to determine why some people with deep brain stimulation can no longer swim, people must be told now of the potential risk of drowning and the need for a carefully supervised assessment of their swimming skills before going into deep water,” Waldvogel says.